-The total OPEB liability was determined by an actuarial valuation as of June 30, 2018, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2019, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.

-Inflation: 2.50 percent

-Salary increase: Depends on service and ranges from 9.50% at 1 year of service to 4.00% at 20 or more years of service.
-Salary increase includes a 3.25% wage inflation assumption starts at 8.00% and 9.00% for non-Medicare costs and post-Medicare costs, respectively, and gradually decreases to an ultimate trend of 4.50%.
-Additional trend rate of 0.31% is added to non-Medicare costs on and after 2022 to account for the Excise Tax.
+Inflation: 2.50 percent Salary increase: Depends on service and ranges from 9.50% at 1 year of service to 4.00% at 20 or more years of service.
+Salary increase includes a 3.25% wage inflation assumption Investment rate of return: 0%, net of OPEB plan investment expense, including inflation, for all plan years Healthcare cost trend rates: Trend for fiscal year 2020 based on expected increases used to develop average costs.
+For fiscal years on and after 2021, trend starts at 8.25% for non-Medicare costs and post-Medicare costs, respectively, and gradually decreases to an ultimate trend of 4.25%.
+There is no additional trend rate adjustment due to the repeal of the Excise Tax.